elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/observer-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Observer pattern is a type of behavioral design pattern.
+      <strong>Interview Response:</strong> The Observer pattern belongs to the behavioral pattern category, which focuses on the interactions and communication between objects in a system.
     </div>
   </div>
 </details>